-- new plastic sheeting may be used on valves as necessary in place of separate bags; - protective covering shall not leave a residue; - openings on valves shall be sealed with clean caps, plugs or blind flanges - small valves, parts, gaskets, fittings, etc. shall be packed or bagged in plastic bags and sealed for protections from contamination: - do not use any adhesives on oxygen valves.
-The adhesive in waterproof cloth (duct tape) is not oxygen compatible and is difficult to remove; and - all protective caps, plugs, blinds, and other packaging shall be kept in place until final assembly or installation.
+- New plastic sheeting may be used on valves in place of separate bags, as necessary; - Protective covering shall not leave a residue; - Openings on valves shall be sealed with clean caps, plugs, or blind flanges; - Small valves, parts, gaskets, fittings, etc., shall be packed or bagged in plastic bags and sealed for protection from contamination;

+- Do not use any adhesives on oxygen valves.
+The adhesive in waterproof cloth (duct tape) is not oxygen compatible and is difficult to remove; and - All protective caps, plugs, blinds, and other packaging shall be kept in place until final assembly or installation.